Information about Imatinib mesylate

 Imatinib mesylate uses

-Imatinib mesylate is used in the treatment of blood cancer (chronic myeloid leukaemia) and stomach cancer.
+Imatinib mesylate is used in the treatment of blood cancer (chronic myeloid leukaemia), Blood cancer (Acute lymphocytic leukemia) and gastrointestinal stromal tumour.

 How imatinib mesylate works